 As such, Banks’ feather and blood-filled closet provides an in for critics to point fingers and support arguments that such religions are inherently problematic.

 Disgusted by the murder of the chickens, music creative SIA weighed in on Twitter where she wrote, “Sacrificing animals for your gain is the wackest shit I’ve ever heard.
 Get ahead by being awesome, kind and working hard.”

 Sacrificing animals for your gain is the wackest shit I’ve ever heard.
 Get ahead by being awesome, kind and working hard.

 — sia (@Sia) December 30, 2016

-Criticizing Banks for killing chickens seemed like a strange point of attack, especially since animals are killed by the millions for human consumption every day.
-Banks wasting no time pointing out the hypocrisy and in a since-deleted Instagram comment wrote in part, “Don’t you ever in your pompous white life ever fix your stupid chapped face to say anything sideways about my religious beliefs or practices.
+Criticizing Banks solely for killing chickens seemed like a strange point of attack, especially since animals are killed by the millions for human consumption every day and Banks wasting no time pointing out the hypocrisy.
+In a since-deleted Instagram comment wrote in part, “Don’t you ever in your pompous white life ever fix your stupid chapped face to say anything sideways about my religious beliefs or practices.
 This is your first warning.”

-The Church of Satan also Tweeted, and wrote, “We would like to clarify for the record that sacrifice, animal or otherwise, has no part of Satanism. #azealia #azealiabanks.”
+Jumping into the fray, The Church of Satan wrote on Twitter, “We would like to clarify for the record that sacrifice, animal or otherwise, has no part of Satanism. #azealia #azealiabanks.”

-Banks has never in her life claimed to be a member of The Church of Satan so it’s not clear why the organization felt the need to distance itself from what she did other than to generate some publicity.
+Banks has never claimed to be a member of The Church of Satan so it’s not clear why the organization felt the need to distance itself from what she did other than to generate some publicity.

 — The Church Of Satan (@ChurchofSatan) December 30, 2016